Skip to main content

 Please refrain from calling the Authority office for updates during a closure; until the bridge reopens, there will be no different information available.

-• The Authority website (www.MackinacBridge.org/conditions) is updated every 10 minutes with current travel conditions for the bridge, including closures.
-Closure information is also posted on the Authority’s Twitter page, @MackinacBridge.
-People who are interested in receiving text messages about bridge closures can sign up for Mackinac County 911's RAVE Alert System updates.
-There is no cost to receive these updates, aside from any texting fees from the participant's mobile coverage plan.
-To opt into this text alert system, text "MacBridge" to 67283.
-The Michigan Department of Transportation (MDOT) also posts closure information on its network of dynamic message signs on both sides of the bridge, and local radio stations will share information about closures.
+• The Authority website (www.MackinacBridge.org/conditions) is updated with current travel conditions for the bridge, including closures.
+Closure information is also posted on the Authority’s X page, @MackinacBridge.
+People who are interested in receiving text messages about bridge closures can sign up for Mackinac County 911’s RAVE Alert System updates.
+There is no cost to receive these updates, aside from any texting fees from the participant’s mobile coverage plan.
+To opt into this text alert system, text “MacBridge” to 67283.
+During closures, the Michigan Department of Transportation (MDOT) helps post information on their message signs farther away from the Straits.
+Once in the Straits area, drivers can tune to AM radio 530 or 1610 for updates.
+As drivers approach the Mackinac Bridge, advisories are posted on our dynamic message signs on US-2 and I-75.
+Local radio stations also share information about closures.

 We try to stay in touch with customers during closures, but as we said, there aren’t a lot of updates that we can give aside from announcing the closure has ended.
 Predicting when that will occur isn’t something we can do.